 Hipp!!Bones will maintain records and respect confidentiality:

-Staff or volunteers will inform Jeni Green (Designated Safeguarding Lead) of any issues for concern and pass her a written record of any incidents or disclosures, which will be kept securely.
+Staff or volunteers will inform Jeni Pike (Designated Safeguarding Lead) of any issues for concern and pass her a written record of any incidents or disclosures, which will be kept securely.
 If, due to the nature of the incident, it is not appropriate to involve the Designated Safeguarding Lead, staff, volunteers or young people and vulnerable adults can inform Serena Burgess (Deputy Safeguarding Lead) directly.

 Hipp!!Bones acknowledges that the welfare of the individual is paramount: